 Both beaches can be found right beside each other on the northeast side of Boracay.
 Banyugan Beach is beautifully situated between two large rock formations.
 And while both beaches share the signature fine Boracay sand and turquoise waters, Punta Bunga Beach is considerably bigger than Banyugan.

-Punta Bunga Beach is accessible via the Shangri-la, Mövenpick and Ecovillage resorts.
+Punta Bunga Beach is accessible via the Shangri-La Boracay Resort and Spa, Mövenpick Resort and Ecovillage resorts.
 Banyugan Beach, on the other hand, is only available via Shangri-la.
 You can also reach both beaches via island hopping.
 Whether you walk-in or join an island hopping tour, you'll have to shell out for the entrance fee.

 If shooting is up to your alley, then you should check out Boracay's indoor shooting ranges!
 If you've never held a gun in your life, fret not.